mmis1000/readlines/README.md

-    lines : number [prefetch lines before readable event was emited, default to 10] preloadLinesRatio : number [a multifier for lines option, default to 2] ignoreEmptyLine : boolean [ignore 0 byte lines, default to true] macStyleLineEnd : false [use \r instead of \r?\n as line separator, default to false] encode : number [output encode, default to null(buffer)] maxBuffer : number [flush lines immediately if output buffer excceed this, default to lines * 128]
+    lines : number [prefetch lines before readable event was emited, default to 10] preloadLinesRatio : number [a multifier for lines option, default to 2] ignoreEmptyLine : boolean [ignore 0 byte lines, default to true] macStyleLineEnd : boolean [use \r instead of \r?\n as line separator, default to false] encode : null/number [output encode, default to null(buffer)] maxBuffer : number [flush lines immediately if output buffer excceed this, default to lines * 256]

 ###event